 Osher Lifelong Learning Institute (OLLI)

-The Division of Academic Outreach at Coastal Carolina University provides the best in adult education throughout the Grand Strand, Conway and Waccamaw Neck areas.
-OLLI, housed in the Division of Academic Outreach at Coastal Carolina University, seeks to provide opportunities for adult, noncredit students to achieve intellectual stimulation, as well as cultural and social growth, while fostering a close, lasting and mutually beneficial relationship between the students and the University.
+The Office of Executive Development and Continuing Education at Coastal Carolina University provides the best in adult education throughout the Grand Strand, Conway and Waccamaw Neck areas.
+OLLI, housed in the Office of Executive Development and Continuing Education at Coastal Carolina University, seeks to provide opportunities for adult, noncredit students to achieve intellectual stimulation, as well as cultural and social growth, while fostering a close, lasting and mutually beneficial relationship between the students and the University.
 Lifelong Learning courses are designed to meet the needs and interests of seasoned adults in these communities and are offered during day and evening hours at three convenient locations.

 OLLI is a membership organization.
 The membership fee is $20 per semester (fall and spring).
 This fee is required whether you are signing up for a one-day workshop, multiple courses or a special interest group.
 A number of benefits are associated with the OLLI membership.
 These include: